CagriCatik/RRT-MPC/docs/architecture.md

 ## Key Data Structures

-- **`MapArtifacts`** – immutable container for the inflated occupancy grid, start/goal pair, workspace bounds, and (optionally) inflated rectangles used by the axis-aligned RRT variant.
+- **`MapArtifacts`** – immutable container for the raw and inflated occupancy grids, start/goal pair, workspace bounds, and inflation mask used for visualisation.
 It is always produced by `MapStage` before any planner is invoked.
 - **`PlanningArtifacts`** – lightweight wrapper around `PlanResult`, ensuring the orchestrator can extend metadata in the future without changing the stage contract.